FFMS/ffms2/doc/ffms2-api.md

 ```c++
 const FFMS_TrackTimeBase *FFMS_GetTimeBase(FFMS_Track *T);
 ```
-Finds the basic time unit for the track represented by the given `FFMS_Track`, stores it in a `FFMS_TrackTimeBase` struct and returns a pointer to said struct.
+Finds the basic time unit for the track represented by the given `FFMS_Track`, stores it in a [FFMS_TrackTimeBase][TrackTimeBase] struct and returns a pointer to said struct.
-See the Data Structures section for information about the time base; note that it is only meaningful for video tracks.
+Note that it is only meaningful for video tracks.

 ### FFMS_WriteTimecodes - writes timecodes for the given track to disk
 [WriteTimecodes]: #ffms_writetimecodes---writes-timecodes-for-the-given-track-to-disk